|Blood Group Antigen Gene Mutation Database|

 Gene locus - A4GALT and B3GALNT1

-Pk and P belong to the globoside series and P1 belongs to the paragloboside (neolacto) series.
+Pk and P belong to the globoside series and P1and PX2 belong to the paragloboside (neolacto) series.
 They are synthesized by the sequential action of glycosyltransferases, the first step being the glucosylation of ceramide, followed by addition of beta galactose (Gal) to result in lactosylceramide (LacCer), a common precursor of the three antigens.
 After this, their biosynthetic pathways diverge.
 Pk results from the addition of alpha Gal by the action of alpha4-GalT1; Pk is the substrate for beta3-GalNAcT1, which adds N-acetylgalactosamine (GalNAc), resulting in the P antigen.
 Thus, Pk and P bear a precursor-product relationship specified by the presence or absence beta3-GalNAcT1.
 Galactosylgloboside is created following addition of a galactose in a alpha1-4 linkage to the P antigen.
 Recent studies suggest that the resulting terminal disaccharide specifies the NOR antigens responsible for NOR polyagglutination syndrome and that this addition occurs through the action of an alpha1,4Gal transferase of altered specificity, encoded by an allele of A4GALT gene which bears a change at nucleotide 631C>G (see list of alleles).
-The same galtransferase may also be responsible for synthesis of the P1 antigen.(Suchanowska et al.J.Biol.Chem.2012 45 38220-38230)
+The same galtransferase may also be responsible for synthesis of the P1 antigen.(Suchanowska et al.J.Biol.Chem.2012 45 38220-38230) (the presence or absence of the P1 antigen is indicated by phenotypes P1k (present) or P2k (absent) (Westman et al. J Biol Chem 6/8/2015)

 Adddition of sialic acid in an alpha2 linkage to galactosylgloboside produces LKE antigen; however, the gene responsible for this step has not been identified as yet.